- Scientific name: Scyliorhinus canicula

 There are other species found in UK waters which have the name dogfish associated with them, but they are relatively rare compared to the abundant lesser-spotted dogfish.
 The bull huss – also known as the greater-spotted dogfish – is probably the best known to anglers (there is more information on this species below).
 However, there are other dogfish species referred to by the dogfish name which anglers rarely encounter.
 The blackmouth dogfish (Galeus melastomus) is a small fish which does not grow much bigger than two feet in length.
 It is light brown in colour with a distinctive marbled pattern across its back and flanks and its mouth and tongue is unsurprisingly black in colour.
 This fish has a widespread by dispersed population, being found all of the way from Iceland to Africa.
 However, blackmouth dogfish rarely turn up in anglers catches as it is a deepwater fish, living and feeding in depths of at least 100 metres, and can be found all of the way down to 1000 metres and deeper.

 Like the lesser-spotted dogfish the blackmouth is a scavenger eating crustaceans and molluscs, although it will also feed by hunting other fish.
 Evidence exists that blackmouth dogfish may hunt in packs to take down fish which are too big for them to tackle alone, such as skates and rays.
 Blackmouth dogfish have no commercial value in the UK and only limited value in the rest of Europe.
 They turn up often in commercial catches as bycatch.
 Little is known about the numbers of this species.
+There is a boat caught record 2lb 14oz for this species, set by a specimen caught in Northern Irish waters in 2010.
+There is currently no shore caught record with the qualifying weight set at 12oz.

 Confusion with Bull Huss